 BIOS parameter virtualization capability in Cisco UCS Manager maps a unified set of BIOS settings in a service profile to the actual BIOS supporting parameters.
 However, not all BIOS setting items are applicable to every server model/platform.
-When you create a custom BIOS policy and have the Boot Option Retry selected, and when there is no bootable option available, the reboot fails on the Cisco UCS B420 M3 or Cisco UCS B420 M4 servers and Cisco UCS Manager displays this message: Reboot and Select proper Boot device or Insert Boot Media in selected Boot device and press a key.
+When you create a custom BIOS policy and have the Boot Option Retry selected, and when there is no bootable option available, the reboot fails and Cisco UCS Manager displays this message: Reboot and Select proper Boot device or Insert Boot Media in selected Boot device and press a key.
 You must manually set a boot option after the boot path is corrected, in order to enable the servers to reboot after a power outage.
-For more information about BIOS default server policies and the BIOS options and their default settings, see BIOS Policy, on page 241 and Server BIOS Settings, on page 177.
+For more information about BIOS default server policies and the BIOS options and their default settings, see BIOS Policy, on page 284 and Server BIOS Settings, on page 195.